PRCC is named after Juan Antonio Corretjer, the celebrated Puerto Rican national

 communities.
 Our programs take on HIV/AIDS, education, literacy, housing,

 homophobia, substance abuse, gang violence, teen pregnancy, police brutality,

-racism, economic and community development, human rights violations, and the
+racism, economic and community and business development, human rights violations, and the

 devastation of generational trauma.